Menominee Range

 Lake Superior Iron Ranges.
 The Menominee Range is at lower right.

 The Menominee Range is an area of iron ore deposits located in northern Michigan and northern Wisconsin in the United States.
 It was the second iron range to be discovered in Michigan.
 Mining began in Michigan in 1877, but was commercially played out by 1979.
 Mining activity in Wisconsin did not begin until 1880, and ended in 1937.

-Georgraphy and ore bodies
+Geography and ore bodies

 Michigan

 Menominee iron ore deposits in Michigan lie in Upper Huronian rock that is about 2.318 billion years old.
 Individual ore bodies are found in complexly folded rock.
 Menominee iron ore in Michigan is generally gray, fine-banded hematite, although occasionally small blocks of flinty hematite also can be found.

 The Menominee Range in Michigan has three distinct segments.
 The Crystal Falls middle segment was identified in 1845 by a private surveyor who found an iron-rich hill.
 The eastern segment, centered on what is now the town of Iron Mountain, was located in 1848 when United States government geologists discovered a bed of specularite (specular hematite).
 The western segment was identified in 1851 by a United States government surveyor who found an outcrop of iron ore 6 ft high at what is now the town of Iron River.